HeikoKramer/webDev/javascript_notes.md

 a = 7;      // a was already declared, now we've assigned it the value 7

-b = a;      // you can assigne ond variable to an other
+b = a;      // you can assign ond variable to an other

 console.log(b)
 // the console log method will display the value of variable b in the console